History of science and technology in the People's Republic of China: 1950s: Soviet influence

 The adoption of the Soviet model meant that the organization of Chinese science was based on bureaucratic rather than professional principles.
 Under the bureaucratic model, leadership was in the hands of non-scientists, who had assigned research tasks in accordance with a centrally determined plan.
 The administrators, not the scientists, controlled recruitment and personnel mobility.
 The primary rewards were administratively controlled salary increases, bonuses, and prizes.
 Individual scientists, seen as skilled workers and as employees of their institutions, were expected to work as components of collective units.
 Information was controlled, was expected to flow only through authorized channels, and was often considered proprietary or secret.
 Scientific achievements were regarded as the result primarily of "external" factors such as the overall economic and political structure of the society, the sheer numbers of personnel, and adequate levels of funding.
 Under professional principles, which predominated in Western countries, scientists regarded themselves as members of an international professional community that recruited and rewarded its members according to its own standards of professional excellence.
 The primary reward was recognition by professional peers, and scientists participated in an elaborate network of communication, which included published articles, grant proposals, conferences, and news of current and planned research carried by scientists who circulated from one research center to another.

+Contemporary optics began in China when the Chinese Academy of Sciences (CAS) established an Instrument Centre in 1950; this later became the Institute of Fine Optics and Mechanics.

+In 1954, the All-China Federation of Trade Unions began a nationwide technological innovation movement.
+Emphasizing workers' contributions to technology, it called for learning from the Soviet experience while "giving full play to the talents and wisdom of the laboring masses."

+Throughout the 1950s, the PRC encouraged overseas Chinese scientists and students to return to China.
+Approximately 1,954 did so between 1949 and 1958, the majority of whom specialized in engineering or the natural sciences.

+In the 1950s, programs encouraged young people to extend new agricultural technology and methods in rural China.

+During the 1950s, the government funded an expansion of scientific and technical publishing.
+From 1949 to 1959, the number of such journals increased from 80 to 356.

-Tensions in the 1950s to 1970s
+Late 1950s to 1970s

 From the 1950s until the end of the Mao era, China emphasized self-reliance in scientific and technological development.
 This resulted from its relative international isolation and its ideological stance.
+Drawing on the experience of the Yan'an era, Mao emphasized the development of "mass science".
+In 1963, Mao explained: